Code-Institute-Submissions/EQ_test/README.md

     $("h1").css("text-decoration", "underline");
     -- when the h1 appeared underlined it was established that file was operational and linked to index.html file.
-    -- jquery and javascript tested with console.log commands previous to coding functions -- known bug:
+    -- jquery and javascript tested with console.log commands previous to coding functions -- user could select different times and answer to the same question and that would be stored which caused an error calculating results.
+    -- known bug:
         • start, next and result buttons inside modal did not respond to .hide, when inspected realised that bootstrap class 'btn' was overriding class 'hide'.
 To resolve this issue added '!important' to display code of 'hide' class...